adam-coates/nvim-calendar/README.md

 }
 ```

-- Use command `AddGoogleEventui to bring up the ui helper to add an event step-by-step
+- Use command `:AddGoogleEventui` to bring up the ui helper to add an event step-by-step

 ## Add calendar event from a `yaml`